 I like the artful tomato spirals for paste tomatoes and smaller fruited tomatoes.
 They take up a minimum of space during the winter.
 Bundle them all together and tie at the top and bottom plus, in the middle of the bundle.
 Now, storage is a snap.

-Collapsible tomato cages, or folding cages are great for winter storage.
+Collapsible or folding tomato cages are great for winter storage.
 Do not waste your money on flimsy versions.
 These may be pricey, they good, sturdy cages and be used for years, making your initial cost a bargain.